theannielin/ES50/README.md

 The data will be transferred via Bluetooth to the Arduino in the jacket.

 See your design instantly and be "invitLED" to all of the parties!

+*Designed and created by Annie Lin, Hailey James, Melissa Lee, and Stephen Slater*